 57 Pages Posted: 20 Aug 2020 Last revised: 3 Oct 2022

 We study the market for fake product reviews on Amazon.com.
-These reviews are purchased in large private internet groups on Facebook and other sites.
-We hand collect data on these markets to understand what products buy fake reviews and then collect a panel of data on these products' ratings and reviews on Amazon, as well as their sales rank, advertising, and pricing policies.
+Reviews are purchased in large private groups on Facebook and other sites.
+We hand collect data on these markets and then collect a panel of data on these products' ratings and reviews on Amazon, as well as their sales rank, advertising, and pricing policies.
 We find that a wide array of products purchase fake reviews, including products with many reviews and high average ratings.
 Buying fake reviews on Facebook is associated with a significant but short-term increase in average rating and number of reviews.
 We exploit a sharp but temporary policy shift by Amazon to show that rating manipulation has a large causal effect on sales.
-Finally, we examine whether rating manipulation harms consumers or whether it is mostly used by high-quality or young products in a manner like advertising or by new products trying to solve the cold-start problem.
-We find that after firms stop buying fake reviews, their average ratings fall and the share of one-star reviews increases significantly, particularly for young products, indicating rating manipulation is mostly used by low-quality products and is deceiving and harming consumers.
+Finally, we examine whether rating manipulation harms consumers or whether it is mainly used by high-quality in a manner like advertising or by new products trying to solve the cold-start problem.
+We find that after firms stop buying fake reviews, their average ratings fall and the share of one-star reviews increases significantly, particularly for young products, indicating rating manipulation is mostly used by low-quality products.

 Keywords: Fake reviews, online platforms, e-commerce, fraud, consumer protection